Distroshare/distroshare-ubuntu-imager/README.md

 It is a bash script, similar to Remastersys and its forks.
 The script is based on this tutorial: https://help.ubuntu.com/community/MakeALiveCD/DVD/BootableFlashFromHarddiskInstall.

+To run the script, run it from the directory where it is located.
+For example: y cd ~/distroshare-ubuntu-imager-1.0 ./distroshare-ubuntu-imager.sh

 To boot the ISO from a USB stick, you can use the dd command like this:

 dd if=isoimage.iso of=/dev/sdb bs=1M